AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/ios/migrate-to-5x.md

 ## Update outdated API references

-When updating to the Experience Platform 5.x SDKs, please take note of the following aspects:
+When updating to the Experience Platform 5.x SDKs, please take note of the following updates for API references.

 #### Edge Bridge